openedx/docs.openedx.org/source/community/release_notes/redwood.rst

 Developer Experience
 ********************

--  *Asset Processing (webpack, collectstatic, etc.) using Paver Commands in edx-platform is now Deprecated and will not be available in Sumac*
+-  Asset Processing (webpack, collectstatic, etc.) using Paver Commands in edx-platform is now Deprecated and will not be available in Sumac

+   -    - `[DEPR]: Asset processing in Paver`_.
-   -  *Non deployment paver commands will be removed by Sumac*
+   -  Non deployment paver commands will be removed by Sumac

+.. _ [DEPR]: Asset processing in Paver: https://github.com/openedx/edx-platform/issues/31895

 Researcher & Data Experiences
 *****************************